 How Much Armstrong Was Paid To Walk on the Moon

 Armstrong’s historic moonwalk lasted two hours and 40 minutes.
-Based on his salary and a 40-hour work week, that means he would have been paid roughly $33 for his time on the moon.
-Accounting for inflation, Armstrong was paid $230 in 2019 dollars — so it seems like NASA really got a bargain considering the giant, history-making risk Armstrong was taking.
+Based on his salary and a 40-hour workweek, that means he would have been paid roughly $33 for his time on the moon.
+Accounting for inflation, Armstrong was paid $252 in 2021 dollars — so it seems like NASA really got a bargain considering the giant, history-making risk Armstrong was taking.

 Buzz Aldrin’s Salary